dhoulb/blork/README.md

 check("THIS CAT IS CRAZY", "upper & catty"); // No error.

 // Fail.
-check("THIS CAT IS CRAZY", "lower & catty"); // Throws TypeError "Must be lowercase string and catty" check("THIS DOG IS CRAZY", "string & catty"); // Throws TypeError "Must be string and catty"
+check("THIS CAT IS CRAZY", "lower & catty"); // Throws ValueError "Must be lowercase string and catty" check("THIS DOG IS CRAZY", "string & catty"); // Throws ValueError "Must be string and catty"
 ```

 Note: `&` has a higher precedence than `|`, meaning a type like `string & lower | upper` compiles to `(lower | upper) & string`.